 Valerie Fenchel is the founder of Fenchel Family Law.
 Her legal services empower men and women to navigate marriage and divorce toward more vibrant futures.
 She advises clients, devises strategies, and works with therapists, actuaries, and forensic accountants to settle or litigate cases.
 As a witness to the damage caused by divorce over the course of her career as a family law attorney and educator, Valerie has gained extensive experience in helping families in crisis.

 Valerie is actively involved in the legal community.
-She is the Lead Attorney of Shalom Bayit’s Pro Bono Legal Panel, Secretary of the Jewish Bar Association of San Francisco, and is completing a fellowship on the board of the Jewish Community High School of the Bay.
+She is the lead attorney of Shalom Bayit’s Pro Bono Legal Panel, Secretary of the Jewish Bar Association of San Francisco, and is completing a fellowship on the board of the Jewish Community High School of the Bay.

-Valerie is an experienced negotiator, and aims to support the goals and values of families and serve the best interests of parents and their children through settlements.
+Valerie is an experienced negotiator, and she aims to support the goals and values of families and serve the best interests of parents and their children through settlements.
 She belongs to the Association of Family and Conciliation Courts, which aims to resolve family problems.

 She explains to her clients that once court intervention is sought, a perfect stranger on the bench is permitted to make orders over their intimate personal matters.
 For this reason, resolving cases through negotiation and cooperative counsel is usually recommended.

 Valerie only accepts clients that are able to treat their partner with respect and protect the best interests of their children.
-She treats her clients like family and provides the level of attention and care required to assure that they are always informed and empowered throughout the legal process.
-Valerie advises clients solely based on what she believes is in their best interest, even if that means advising her clients to not file for divorce, or requiring that her clients complete several sessions with a therapist before moving forward with a parenting plan.
+She treats her clients like family and provides the level of attention and care required to ensure that they are always informed and empowered throughout the legal process.
+Valerie advises clients solely based on what she believes is in their best interests, even if that means advising her clients to not file for divorce, or requiring that her clients complete several sessions with a therapist before moving forward with a parenting plan.